Golf Practice Fundamentals – How to Make the Best of Each Session

 The final type of practice is great if you play competitively or want to start entering tournaments.
 Find a friend and place some small bets on the range or the putting green to get your nerves involved.
 This will make it easier for you to feel confident playing in events and get your competitive juices flowing.

-Work on Your Short Game 2:1
+3. Work on Your Short Game Twice as Much

-The third practice tip is to spend 50% (or more) of all your practice time working on your short game.
+The third golf practice tip is to spend 50% (or more) of all your practice time working on your short game.
 Phil Mickelson once said, “The only way to win tournaments is with the short game.
 Over half your shots are within 30 or 40 yards.”

 Yet, most golfers focus on irons and woods during practice and wonder why they aren’t improving.
+Spend as much time as you can working on your wedges and putting.

 Because even if you have an “off” day ball striking, a great short game can help you still score well.
 And if you’re hitting it great that day, your short game can help you maximize your long game to shoot your best scores yet.

-Focus on Three Clubs
+4. Focus on Three Clubs

 Golf really comes down to three clubs; putter, sand wedge, and driver.
 If you can master these three clubs, you will become a much better golfer.

-Obviously, the putter and wedge are important because most shots happen inside 100 yards.
-And your driver is important because you use it 10+ times per round and sets up the rest of your game.
+While your driver is important because you use it 10+ times per round and sets up the rest of your game.
+Unfortunately, most golfers are terrified of their driver and a main reason is they don’t practice with it enough.

-Spend 80% of Practice on Your Weaknesses
+Last Step: Spend 80% of Practice on Your Weaknesses

 Finally, make sure you spend the majority of your time on your weaknesses.

-After reach round, track your stats or do a mental review of what parts of your game held you back.
+After each round, track your stats or do a mental review of what parts of your game held you back.
 Then, during your next practice session, spend a lot of time on that area.
 Eventually, you will turn your weaknesses into strengths and become a more well-rounded golfer.

-Every golfer wants to get better, but sadly, most of them don’t practice the right way!
 To make the most of your session, follow these five rules to get the most out of your golf practice time.

 1. Create a practice plan for each session.